Merchant card acceptance

 - Use a large number of prepaid cards to make purchases?

 In addition to cardholder behavior, some businesses are more susceptible to fraudulent activity.
-These industries include:
+These industries include sales of items that can be easily resold:

 Card-not-present best practices

-Card-not-present transactions (this includes mail order, telephone order, e-commerce, and other scenarios where the cardholder is not physically present) have a substantially higher risk of chargebacks and fraud.
-Lack of cardholder presence means you will not have the standard documentation as you would in a card Present transaction.
-The following are useful in reducing chargebacks and should be implemented in your business processes:
+Card-not-present transactions have a substantially higher risk of chargebacks and fraud.
+Lack of cardholder presence means you will not have the standard documentation as you would in a card-present transaction.
+The following list of actions is useful in reducing chargebacks and should be implemented in your business processes:

 - Obtain the expiration date of the card.